top of page

 Principal Investigator

 In January 2007, Prof. Menashe joined the Biostatistics Branch of the Division of Cancer Epidemiology and Genetics (DCEG) at the National Cancer Institute (NCI) as a post-doctoral fellow.
-At the NCI, Prof. Menashe has led several interdisciplinary projects aiming at understanding the genetic basis of different human malignancies, and established his expertise in the field of pathways analysis of large ‘omics’ datasets.
+There, he led several genetic epidemiology projects and established his expertise in the field of pathways analysis of large ‘omics’ datasets.
 During his post-doc fellowship, Prof. Menashe won several prestigious awards and published tens of papers in a broad range of scientific journals.

 In 2011, Prof. Menashe joined MindSpec, an independent, non-profit organization that focuses on genetics and bioinformatics research of neurodevelopmental conditions.
-As a leading scientist in this organization, he led studies on diverse aspects of autism spectrum disorder (ASD) and provided biostatistics guidance to other projects demonstrating the utility of the company's databases.
+As a leading scientist in this organization, he led and provided biostatistics guidance to diverse studies on the genetics of autism spectrum disorder (ASD).

 Curriculum Vitae